-As the engineers at Chrysler were bragging about their new Charger 500 and its presumed dominance, the Ford race engineers and race shops quietly began to plan their own aero improvements to their existing Torino and Cyclone.
+As the engineers at Chrysler were bragging about their new Charger 500 and its presumed dominance, the Ford race engineers and race shops quietly planned their own aero improvements to their existing Torino and Cyclone.
 In addition, they were developing their own, all new bigger semi-Hemi 429 cubic inch monster engine.

-With this new huge engines just how important is aerodynamics?
-Chrysler engineers had well established that to increase race track lap speeds by 1 MPH in the 190 to 200 MPH range required an additional 17 horsepower and improved handling.
+With these new huge engines, just how important is aerodynamics?
+Chrysler engineers had well established that increasing race track lap speeds by 1 MPH in the 190 to 200 MPH range required an additional 17 horsepower and improved handling.
 Approximately half of the horsepower required is used to overcome aerodynamic drag!
 Preliminary calculations during the design development of the Daytona showed that a 15% drag reduction over the standard 1969 Charger 500 race car would produce an extra 5 MPH lap speed!
 This became the engineers’ goal and was achieved by the Daytona Race Car.

-Unfortunately for the Chrysler Corporation the Fords did a better job of aero design and even with their old 427 engine they were able to out run the new 426 Hemi Charger 500.
+Unfortunately for the Chrysler Corporation, the Fords did a better job of aero design and even with their old 427 engine, they could outrun the new 426 Hemi Charger 500.
 The Dodge and Plymouth boys also knew that the new Ford Boss 429 semi-Hemi race engine would soon be joining the new Mercury version of the Talladega as soon as the homologation requirement of 500 production cars was met.

 That is when the real Aero Wars broke out.
 Dodge was determined to again dominate NASCAR and improve its win on Sunday sell on Monday record.
 The Chrysler engineers went back to the drawing boards and pulled out all the stops.
-Cost was no object.
+The cost was no object.
 The results were the 1969 Dodge Daytona.
 They took the new Dodge Charger 500 and kept its sloped rear window roof line but added 19” of sloped nose aerodynamics to the front.
-Hidden headlights along with a front spoiler and a huge 23” rear wing were also added.
-Not only did the rear wing assist with down force but also acted as a stabilizer keeping the car steady on the high speed straights and banked high speed turns.
-The cars were ridiculed for their strange appearance but no one criticized their speed, they were fast.
+Hidden headlights, along with a front spoiler and a huge 23” rear wing, were also added.
+Not only did the rear wing assist with downforce but also acted as a stabilizer, keeping the car steady on the high speed straights and banked high speed turns.
+The cars were ridiculed for their strange appearance but no one criticized their speed.
+They were fast.